 B100 and other high-level biodiesel blends are less commonly used directly as a transportation fuel than B20 and lower blends due to a lack of regulatory incentives and pricing.
 Biodiesel-compatible material for certain parts, such as hoses and gaskets, allow B100 to be used in some engines built since 1994.
 B100 has a solvent effect; it can clean a vehicle's fuel system and release deposits accumulated from petroleum diesel use.
 The release of these deposits may initially clog filters and require frequent filter replacement in the first few tanks of high-level blends.

-When using high-level blends, a number of issues can come into play.
-The higher the percentage of biodiesel above 20%, the lower the energy content per gallon.
-High-level biodiesel blends can also impact engine warranties, gel in cold temperatures, and cause microbial contamination in tanks.
+When using high-level blends, several factors should be considered.
+Pure biodiesel contains less energy on a volumetric basis than petroleum diesel.
+Therefore, the higher the percentage of biodiesel (above 20%), the lower the energy content per gallon.
+High-level biodiesel blends can also impact engine warranties, gel in cold temperatures, and may present unique storage issues.
+B100 use could also increase nitrogen oxide emissions, although it greatly reduces other toxic emissions.

 B100 requires special handling and may require equipment modifications.
 To avoid engine operational problems, B100 must meet the requirements of ASTM D6751, Standard Specification for Biodiesel Fuel (B100) Blend Stock for Distillate Fuels (summary of requirements).
-B100 use could also increase nitrogen oxides emissions, although it greatly reduces other toxic emissions.
+ASTM Specification D6751 includes a No.1-B and a No.2-B grade.
+The No.1-B grade has stricter limits on monoglycerides and filterability than the No.2-B grade.
+The No.1-B grade is a special-purpose biodiesel grade for use in applications where low temperature operability is needed.